kaspanvo/vourkosa.github.io/_posts/2016-04-06-Sharing code among Android applications - Including and reading images from jar files.markdown

 title: Sharing Android libraries as JARs - Including and reading image resources
 date:  2016-04-06 10:16:20
 categories: Android
+header-img: "images/android/mylibrary.png"
+image: "images/android/mylibrary.png"
+description: When deciding to create a library that will be distributed publicly among the developer ecosystem you need to consider in which format you will expose it to the community.
 tag: android
 comments: true
 ---